Aida-Enna/RandomClassSelector/README.md

-# RandomClassSelector
+# Random Class Selector
-Select a random class to do dailies/etc on
+Allows you to select a random class to do dailies/etc on.